AElfProject/aelf-docs/docs/quick-start/developers/todo-app/index.md

 Write the Function for Update Task Status (completeTask).

-- Scroll down to find the comment `// step 5- Update Status from Pending to Completed of the Taskt`.
+- Scroll down to find the comment `// step 5- Update Status from Pending to Completed of the Task`.

 - Replace the existing **`completeTask`** function with the following code snippet: